ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued JS fundamentals.
 Polished my knowledge on datatpes, conditions, switchs, did some js exercises.

 **Thoughts:** Getting more comrortable with the syntax now

+### Day 20: July 4, 2021

+**Today's Progress**: Worked on JS functions.

+**Thoughts:** It was good to brush up on them since it's been a while since I used them in CS50, learned the difference between func delcarations and func expressions.
+As well as arrow functions